naoyam/physis/docs/install.md

 * Cmake
     * version 2.8 or newer
 * Boost
-    * Boost is also used in ROSE, which only supports version 1.36 to 1.45.
+    * Boost is also used in ROSE.
+As of this writing, ROSE suppports boost version 1.37 to 1.47.
+See http://en.wikibooks.org/wiki/ROSE_Compiler_Framework/Installation.
 * Lua
 * GNU getopt
 * ROSE (Optional)